Waarom deze reis?

 A rolling day of cycling from Haa to Thimphu.

-A long day today of approximately 112 kms, which will take us 7/8 hours.
-The road is paved and starts with an undulating section to Janakha, passing villages and fields of rice and potatoes and chillies.
-At Chuzom sa we are at the point where the roads join between Paro, Haa, Thimpu and south to Phuntsoling.
-Three beautiful stupas in Nepalese, Tibetan and Bhutanese style lie just above the Pachu.
-The last 30km is a nice gradual uphill to along the Thimphu River to Thimphu, the capital of Bhutan.
-Distance approx. 112km, duration 6/8 hours.
-Ascent 450m, descent 800m.
-100% paved.
+A long ride today of approximately 76km, which will take between 6-7 hours depending on the pace of the group.
+The road is paved and starts with an undulating section to Janakha, passing villages and fields of ride, potatoes and chillies.
+Reaching Chuzom Sa we are at the point where the roads join, between Paro, Haa, Thimphu and south to Phuntsoling.
+Three beautiful stupas in Nepalese, Tibetan and Bhutanese style lie just above the Pa Chu.
+Once we reach the river and the main highway the road and traffic becomes much busier, so we will take a van transfer for the final 30km or so to Thimphu, the capital of Bhutan.
+Cycle approx. 76km, duration 5/6 hours.
+Ascent 400m, descent 700m.
+100% paved road, some pot holes.

 Circular ride from Thimphu to the Cheri Monastery (2600m).

 We spend the day exploring Thimpu by bike.
-We first head into town and the Memorial Chorten, before pedalling out of town uphill to Cheri gompa (round trip is 36 km).
+We first head into town and the Memorial Chorten, before pedalling out of town uphill to Cheri monastery (round trip is 36km).
 The road is 100 % paved but we should expect some traffic as well.
 The ride takes us past the Queen Mother’s Palace and several small villages.
-We continue through pine forest along the Wangchu River.
+We continue through pine forest along the Wangchu River before reaching the start of the short trek up to the monastery.
 Cheri Monastery stands at 2600m and was built in 1620 by the founder of Bhutan, Zhabdrung Ngawang Namgyal.
-The return ride is an easy downhill.
+The return ride is relatively easy and mainly downhill.
 The energetic can add on a ride up to Buddha Point, a 51m high Buddha statue with great views overlooking the whole of the Thimpu Valley (10km round trip).
-Distance approx. 40km, duration 5 hours.
-Ascent 260m, descent 230m.
-100% paved.
+Cycle approx. 32km (with optional 10km extra), duration 3/4 hours.
+Ascent 300m, descent 230m.
+100% paved, generally good condition.

 Thimphu to Punakha via the Dochu La (3015m) passing 108 stupas with their prayer flags fluttering in the wind.

-A challenging 16.5km climb today to the Dochu La (La = pass) at 3015m.
-We leave Thimphu and start with a 5km ‘Bhutanese flat’ as a warm up, passing Semtokha dzong.
-We then enter the forest and the climb starts in earnest.
-Climbing in Bhutan is all about getting into a slow rhythmic pace with time to enjoy the views and stopping for plenty of rests.
-The climb averages 4.8% gradient so not too steep.
-Finally we emerge at the 108 stupas adorning the pass.
-Thousands of prayer flags flutter in the wind and if we are really lucky we may get a glimpse of Gankar Punsum (at 7497m) the highest peak in Bhutan.
-The pass is at the 21.4km mark and the rest of the day is mainly downhill.
-We cycle down through forested hillsides, passing Lobesa.
+After a short drive out of Thimphu to avoid the morning traffic, we climb today up to the Dochu La at 3015m.
+The ride starts with a short section of ‘Bhutanese flat’ (i.e. undulating terrain!) as a warm up, and as we enter the forest the climb starts in earnest.
+Climbing in Bhutan is all about getting into a slow rhythmic pace with time to enjoy the views and stopping for plenty of rests and refreshment breaks.
+The climb averages 4.8% gradient, so not too steep.
+Finally we emerge at the top of the pass, where 108 stupas sit, and thousands of prayer flags flutter in the wind.
+If the weather is good we may get a glimpse of Gankar Punsum (7497m) which is the highest peak in Bhutan.
+The top of the pass is about 16km into the ride, and the rest of the day is mainly downhill.
+As we descend the scenery and temperature changes as we enter the more sub-tropical Punakha valley.
 Eventually we come to Punakha with its picturesque dzong.
 Punakha’s small size defies its importance and long history.
-For over 300 years until 1951 the dzong in Punakha was used as the government’s winter base due to it’s lower altitude and warmr weather.
-The dzong sits at the confluence of the Pho and Mo Rivers and is an imposing building dating from the 15th century.
-Distance approx. 70km, duration 5/6 hours.
-Ascent 765m, descent 1900m.
+For over 300 years until 1951 the dzong in Punakha was used as the government’s winter base due to its lower altitude and warmer weather.
+The dzong sits at the confluence of the Pho and Mo Rivers and is an imposing building dating from the 15th Century.
+If time permits, we will visit the Dzong before checking into our accommodation for the night.
+Cycle approx. 64km, duration 5/6 hours.
+Ascent 800m, descent 1900m.
 60% paved, 40% unpaved.

 Punakha to the Phobjikha Valley across the Lawala Pass (3030m), visiting the Gangtey Monatery enroute.